Will Sheehey

 William Sheehey (born January 16, 1992) is an American basketball coach and a retired professional basketball player.
 He played college basketball for Indiana University.
 He is currently working as an assistant Coach for Bakken Bears of the Basketligaen.

 High school career

-As a resident of Stuart, Florida, Sheehey attended South Fork High School as a sophomore and junior.
-As a sophomore in 2007–08, he averaged 17 points, 8.5 rebounds and 4.5 assists per game and as a junior in 2008–09, he averaged 24.6 points, 10 rebounds and nearly three assists per game.
-As a senior at Sagemont School in 2009–10, he averaged 14 points, seven rebounds and four assists.
+A resident of Stuart, Florida, Sheehey attended South Fork High School as a sophomore and junior.
+He spent his senior year at Sagemont School in 2009–10.
 During the summer, Sheehey played AAU basketball for the Florida Rams.